Tesla: A guide from the original Roadster to today

 How long does it take to charge a Tesla?

 Another great question, but unfortunately another not so clear cut answer.
-Battery size, charging level, time of day, and charging efficiency can all affect how much or how little it will cost you to fully charge your Tesla.
+Battery size, charging level, time of day, and charging efficiency can all affect how much or how little it will cost you to fully charge your EV.
 Luckily, we’ve broken it down further for you by each current model:

 How much does it cost to charge a Tesla?